driewe/hackerspacetech/content/pages/classes.md

 <div class="panel panel-default panel-primary">
     <div class="panel-heading"><a href="/pages/wireless-connectivity-using-the-nrf24l01-transceiver-module.html" title="Click For Details"><h4>Wireless Connectivity Using the NRF24L01+ transceiver module</h4></a></div>
     <div class="panel-body">
-        <ul><li>In this class we show you how to use the cheap and reliable <a href="http://amzn.to/2gO8dYp" rel="nofollow" target="_blank">NRF24L01+</a> transceiver module.
+        <ul><li>In this class you will learn how to use the cheap and reliable <a href="http://amzn.to/2gO8dYp" rel="nofollow" target="_blank">NRF24L01+</a> transceiver module.
 With this module you can achieve reliable point to point communications.
 We are showing you the basics so you can go on creating sophisticated wireless systems, including mesh sensor arrays!</li></ul>
     </div>
 </div>